How to Improve Google Ads Quality Score: 10 Tactics That Actually Work

 - Include the keyword in headline 1 exactly as searched (dynamic keyword insertion can help)

-- Add a strong, specific CTA in headline 3 ('Start free trial', 'Get instant quote', 'Download now')
+- Add a strong, specific CTA in headline 3 ('Request access', 'Book a meeting', 'Download now')

 - Test 3-5 ad variants simultaneously, pause the lowest CTR after 500+ impressions each